robertdfrench/ifuncd-up/README.md

 ## Why do Linux Distros modify OpenSSH?
 The short answer is that they have to.
-OpenSSH is developed by the OpenBSD community, for the OpenBSD community, and they do not give a flying shit about Linux.
+OpenSSH is developed by the OpenBSD community, for the OpenBSD community, and they do not give a flying Fedora about Linux.
 The [OpenSSH Portable][mindrot] project is a best-effort collection of patches which replace OpenBSD-specific components with generic POSIX components, and some platform-specific code where applicable.
 The software supply-chain for SSH ends up looking